 Purpose: to support vacation research by undergraduate geneticists.

 Applications for 2019 are now closed.
 Applications for 2020 open 1st January, 2020.

 Grants are available to provide financial support for undergraduate students interested in gaining research experience in any area of genetics by carrying out a research project over the long vacation, usually prior to their final year.

 Awards will be made to the host institution.
-The studentship comprises:
+The studentship includes:

-The student must be able to attend a workshop that will take place in Edinburgh from 24-27th August 2020, providing an opportunity for all students to get together, discuss their findings, make new friends and start to develop their professional contact network.
+The student must be able to attend a workshop that will take place in Oxford, early September 2020, providing an opportunity for all students to get together, discuss their findings, make new friends and start to develop their professional contact network.
 If necessary, a Carer’s Award will be available to allow those with responsibilities to attend the Summer School.